gregbruss/NLP-2019/README.md

 A pre-trained, 50 dimensional GloVe word embedding was used for this task, which was trained on 6 billion tokens from the Wikipedia 2014 dataset.
 In extensions of this work, one could use different sized embeddings and see how performance differs.
 A 300-dimensional embedding trained on 42 billion tokens is available.
 Some tests were run with it, but the computational overhead was too large for this project.

 ### Issues with Analogy Finding
-The overall centrality of cosine similarity in this task is potentially a point of concern, in that it may be the case that the method is evaluating not just linguistic regularity but actually the local neighborhood of the x vector: \emph{$$ x = a^*-a+b
+The overall centrality of cosine similarity in this task is potentially a point of concern, in that it may be the case that the method is evaluating not just linguistic regularity but actually the local neighborhood of the x vector:
-$$}.
-\\
+\(x = a^*-a+b\)